 “I first encountered the Beauhorn Virtuoso speakers almost two years ago.
 In many ways, listening to them was an epiphany for me… “Never before have I had in my living room such an immense feeling of listening to the Real Thing… “…how can it be

 They might not have Beauhorns for sale now but they are our kind of audio gear dealers.
 Please Note: This content is from the original Beauhorn site and is dated.
 We are posting it for informational use only.
-Beauhorn® in America We get a steady
+Beauhorn® in America We get a

 Old and archived.
 Good luck with them!
 Here are some informative and relevant links which you might like to try, especially if you’re into building your own horns (good luck): Many of these links go to the Internet Archive Wayback Machine.
-Expect some links to
+Expect some links

 by David Wright Unlike sealed-box loudspeakers, where behaviour can be modelled accurately within a computer programme, and bass-reflex types, which can be closely approximated, no such treatment is available for horn loading.
-Indeed, their behaviour has still to be completely analysed, while their interactions with
+Indeed, their behaviour has still to be completely analysed, while their interactions